 Based on the softer feel and waterproof functionality, I think this is an affordable price for a mattress protector.

-If you do not like the feel of cotton terry, I would recommend looking for a different protector (you could consider the Linenspa Premium protector or the Slumber Cloud Dry Line Mattress Protector).
+For those who do not like the feel of cotton terry, I would recommend looking for a different protector (other alternatives are the Linenspa Premium protector or the Slumber Cloud Dry Line Mattress Protector).

 Latest posts by Katie Golde (see all)